Cheap Motorcycle Shipping

 The first question that everyone asks is how much?
 That’s a great question and no doubt important but the most important question should be, “How are you going to transport my bike?”
 Remember, you get what you pay for.
 The best deal may not be what’s best for your bike.
 Find out the type of vehicle your bike will be transported on.
 Some carriers use open air transporters with no protection against the elements.
+There are some size restrictions as well with most transporters, some large motorcycles won’t fit on the trucks properly.
 A true enthusiast will want his/her baby transported fully enclosed.
 The last thing you want is your bike to be delivered looking like it just spent 2 weeks on the open road.

 How is my bike going to be secured?

 Some companies double stack.
 You probably don’t want your bike being dripped on by the leaky old beater on the top rack.
 Some companies load bikes side by side without using special skids or hardware to create a safety zone around the bike to help protect it during transport.
 A strapping failure on any bike on a load like this could lead to damage on the surrounding bikes, maybe yours.